lunes, 23 de septiembre de 2019

 The "Gold Standard" treatment for lymphedema, consisting of Complete Decongestive Therapy (CDT) and the use of compression garments, is recommended to help stop and reverse edema circumference and volume formation, and so help reduce the incidence rate of hospitalization for the management of recurrent complications like cellulitis and lymphangitis.
 Effective management of chronic lymphedema improves the physical condition of a person’s skin, which plays a central role in predisposition to complications.

-Reducing the "predisposing conditions" by means of basic self-care, consisting of dermis hygiene and hydration (to avoid fungal infections and dry and cracked skin), and simultaneously reducing the oedematous limb by means of physical therapy and compression garments, is agreed as best practice for the management of lymphedema (ISL International Consensus Document).
+Reducing the "predisposing conditions" by means of basic self-care, consisting of dermis hygiene and hydration (to avoid fungal infections and dry and cracked skin), and simultaneously reducing the oedematous limb employing physical therapy and compression garments, is agreed as best practice for the management of lymphedema (ISL International Consensus Document).

-With reference to non-treatment o under-treatment of lymphedema and the consequent abuse of antibiotics, there are studies state that the protective effects of antibiotics do not last after prophylaxis has been stopped, and also that taking them too often may lead to a dangerous rise in bacteria that no longer respond to medicine.
+Regarding non-treatment or under-treatment of lymphedema and the consequent abuse of antibiotics, there are studies that state that the protective effects of antibiotics do not last after prophylaxis has been stopped, and also that taking them too often may lead to a dangerous rise in bacteria that no longer respond to medicine.
 Antibiotic-resistant infections can lead to longer hospital stays, higher treatment costs, and more deaths due to bacteremia (bacteria present in the bloodstream).

 On the other hand, there are select situations and certain severe infections, where antibiotic therapy must be given for a prolonged period of time, and treating the infection outweighs the potential for developing side effects and bacterial resistance.

-Many Vascular Surgeons and dermatologists specializing in lymphatic vascular disease agree, that treating the underlying risk factors is the most effective approach for the "prevention" of recurrent infectious cellulitis (dermatolymphangioadenitis) and adenolymphangitis
+Many Vascular Surgeons and dermatologists specializing in lymphatic vascular disease agree that treating the underlying risk factors (Lymphedema) is the most effective approach for the "Prevention" of recurrent infectious cellulitis (dermatolymphangioadenitis) and adenolymphangitis

 IMPORTANT NOTICE